-We all overindulge from time to time, but our bodies just feel better when we're eating healthy—but doing so is usually easier said than done.
+We all overindulge from time to time, though our bodies just feel better when we're eating healthy—but doing so is usually easier said than done.
 When Gwyneth Paltrow's cookbook, The Clean Plate, launched, it was the everything we'd been looking for to help kickstart our healthy diets and make clean eating so much easier (and more delicious!).

-Not only are all the recipes in the cookbook healthy (and visually stunning), but they're also so easy to make, and not to mention quick.
-They feel really do-able with ingredients we all have in the pantry.
+Not only are all the recipes in the cookbook healthy (and visually stunning), but they're also so easy to make, not to mention quick.
+They feel really doable with ingredients we all have in the pantry.
 But don't take our word for it—Paltrow shared three exclusive recipes with us from the book to celebrate the launch.
 So get healthy cooking tonight!

 Crunchy Spring Veggie Grain Bowl